Aimee Everett

 Aimee Everett (born 2 August 2001) is an English professional footballer who captains and plays as a midfielder for Women's Super League club Crystal Palace.

 Youth career

-Evertt is a product of the Blackburn Rovers academy and signed with Liverpool in June 2017.
+Everett is a product of the Blackburn Rovers academy and signed with Liverpool in June 2017.
 She previously played for Preston North End, Holker Old Boys and Crooklands Casuals.

 Club career

-In the 2023–24 season, Evertt captained Crystal Palace to win the Women's Championship.
+In the 2023–24 season, Everett captained Crystal Palace to win the Women's Championship.
 On 16 January 2024, she signed a new one-year contract with Palace, On 23 August 2023, Everett was named permanent captain for the Crystal Palace.

 International career

 In January 2016, Everett was called up to the England under-15 national team.

-In May 2018, Evertt was called up to the under-17s for the 2018 UEFA Women's Under-17 Championship, making one appearance during the tournament.
+In May 2018, Everett was called up to the under-17s for the 2018 UEFA Women's Under-17 Championship, making one appearance during the tournament.